 Improving access to water and sanitation has clear benefits.
 There is evidence that return on water investment can be respectably high: a global average benefit-cost ration of 5.5 for improved sanitation, 2.0 for improved drinking water.

 The investment opportunity is vast.
 Decades of underinvestment in infrastructure, globally, has contributed to the need for improved water treatment and development of water networks.
-The report calls for renewed investment in water and water infrastructure in light of the known effects of climate change.
+The report calls for renewed investment in water management and water infrastructure in light of the known effects of climate change.

 In addition, water use has increased sixfold in the past century and is rising at an estimated 1 percent per year due to rising population and increasing demand, globally.
 Climate change will cause more stress on the need for reliable water supply.
 Even more developed regions of Europe, Asia and North America will require investment funding to keep up with demand.